Samya129/ReadMe-Generator/TEST 2.md

   ## Questions

   * If you have any questions regarding this repository, contact me either by email at **Samyaf020@gmail.com**, or you can find more of my work within my github account attached here [Samya129](https://github.com/Samya129).
-Here, you can open an issue if needed.
+Here, you can also open an issue if needed.